Thermodynamics of decoherence

 which follows from Eq.~\eqref{heat_dist_sum} because each $P_n(w)$ obeys the Jarzynski equality, $\int d w e^{-\beta w} P_n(w) = 1$ (the free energy change vanishes for cyclic processes)~\cite{Jarzynski1997,Talkner2007}.
 The relation is consistent with the results discussed in \cite{Goold2015} where the same relation was seen to hold due to the unital nature of the channel acting on the bath.
 We also have that $\Delta S\geq 0$ because the evolution of the system density matrix in Eq.~\eqref{reduced_state_matrix_elements} is manifestly unital~\cite{Sagawa2012}.
 Therefore, pure decoherence processes obey a stronger bound on entropy production than the second law, since both terms in Eq.~\eqref{eq:second_law} are separately non-negative.
 We also note that the system entropy change $\Delta S$ is nonzero only when the system density matrix has initial coherences, while the entropy flux $\beta \langle Q\rangle$ depends only on the populations $p_n$.
 Therefore, the standard expression~\eqref{eq:second_law} represents a decomposition of the entropy production into contributions from initial coherences and populations in the energy eigenbasis, respectively~\cite{Francica2019,Santos2019,Francica2020}.

-Our results show that finite heat dissipation generically occurs in a pure decoherence process, unless $[\hat{H}_n,\hat{H}_B] = 0$ for all $n$.
+Nevertheless, the evolution of the system coherences in time is intimately connected to the presence of non-trivial heat dissipation.
+Indeed, our results show that finite heat dissipation generically occurs in a pure decoherence process, unless $[\hat{H}_n,\hat{H}_B] = 0$ for all $n$.
 We show in Appendix~\ref{app:classical_noise} that, if $\hat{H}_B$ is nondegenerate, the latter condition implies that the decoherence process is equivalent to classical, static phase noise.
 This contrasts sharply with naturally occurring quantum dephasing noise, which is typically characterised by a nontrivial frequency spectrum~\cite{Clerk2010,Alvarez2011,Norris2016}.
-Indeed, such time-dependent noise is a consequence of dynamical fluctuations of the bath, which arise when the absorption of energy drives it out of equilibrium, as we illustrate with the following example.
+Such time-dependent noise is a consequence of dynamical fluctuations of the bath, which arise when the absorption of energy drives it out of equilibrium, as we illustrate with the following example.